-Ideal applicants should be committed to serving their community as well as becoming an asset to the Derby Fire & Rescue Department.
+Ideal applicants for the Volunteer Firefighter position should be committed to serving their community as well as becoming an asset to the Derby Fire & Rescue Department.
 Volunteers must be 18 years of age or older and are required to complete an eight-week training academy comprised of one training night a week.

-- Attend a minimum of 24+ hours of basic firefighter training.
-This is normally done three hours a week on Thursday evenings.
+Attend a minimum of 30+ hours of basic firefighter training.
+This is normally held three hours a week on Thursday evenings.

-- Obtain a State of Kansas Firefighter I Certificate (FFI) within one year and Emergency Medical Responder (EMR) within two years.
-Emergency Medical Technician (EMT) is preferred.
+Obtain a State of Kansas Firefighter I Certificate (FFI) within one year and Emergency Medical Responder (EMR) within two years.

 New firefighters are probationary until they pass the 24+ hours of training and obtain FFI certification as well as EMR or EMT certification.